WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 This changelog is not parsed and might not be able to be parsed currently, as it is manually edited.

 ### **Disclaimers**
-- *Changelogs before v2.2.0i are based on the changelogs collectively regrouped in `db/updatelog.json`, but not all changes are made after open-sourcing of the bot.
+- *Changelogs before v2.2.0i/0.1.1 are based on the changelogs collectively regrouped in `db/updatelog.json`, but not all changes are made after open-sourcing of the bot.
 Most updates were also made the same day as another one, because I didn't know about Semantic Versioning at that time, and I just added another update to changelog everytime I changed something.
 Hope all of that won't get you lost, though.*
-- Changelogs for v2.1.0i and under were made before the idea of open-sourcing the bot whilst in local development.
+- Changelogs for 2.1.0i/0.1.0 and under were made before the idea of open-sourcing the bot whilst in local development.
 Some lines may include workarounds only on the official side of the bot before its localhosting period, which started on May 2023 by previous host backup, and before its open-sourcing on July 2023.
-- *The whole bot is still in development - in INDEV alpha precisely - and may have a lot of changes to come.*
+- *The whole bot is still in development - in alpha precisely - and may have a lot of changes to come.*
-- ***DO NOT TRY TO PARSE THIS FILE UNLESS YOU'RE SURE**: the file is only BASED and has edits on the version numbers that contain lowercase letters at the end, which may return errors while using a premade parser.*
+- ***DO NOT TRY TO PARSE THIS FILE UNLESS YOU'RE SURE**: the file has one or more versions portrayed by the lowercase letter I after it's version.
-  - A means Alpha (not INDEV);
-  - B means Beta (not INDEV);
-  - I means INDEV, regardless of version type;
+Those are versions made during the INDEV phase of the bot, when it was hosted on repl.it.
+Newer versions will be accounted without the lowercase letter.
-- If you look for tags of previous releases, you may not find anything older than v2.1.0i, and for a normal reason:
-I don't have any backup or version of these old updates or must check.
+- If you look for tags of previous releases, you may not find anything older than 2.1i/0.1.0, and for a normal reason: source code does not have any version of those old updates.
+A backup of the first version exists currently for the
 - TAKE NOTE OF THE FOLLOWING:
-  - The updater file will recieve more updates post v2.2.0 for optimisation and make it auto-reliable on itself.
+  - The updater file will recieve more updates post 2.1i/0.1 for optimisation and make it auto-reliable on itself.
   - The startup file is subject to a change soon or later.
   - This whole changelog is subject to a change sooner or later due to a new parsing system I want to develop for the bot.
-  It will so then exclude all versions prior to v2.0, which will be considered the first development "release", and v2.1 the first open-source release.
+  It will so then exclude all versions prior to 2.0i/0.0, which will be considered the first development "release", and 2.1i/0.1 the first open-source release.
-  Commit timeline doesn't go any further than v2.1 anyways.
+  Commit timeline doesn't go any further than 2.1i/0.1 anyways.
   - Disclaimers will soon disappear from changelog to parse more easily.
 So will most text.
   - The update numbers are *subject to change at any time in the near future.*

 ## [Unreleased]
+Also known as version 0.1.1, formerly known as version 2.2.0i.

 ### Added

 - Developer functionality: bot auto-update with `update.py` (adding and changing files only, or for now)
-  - *Note:* updater available v2.1.0i and under to v2.2.0i and higher: check page in documentation (TBD)
+  - *Note:* updater available 2.1.0i/0.1.0 and under to 2.2.0i/0.1.1 and higher: check page in documentation (TBD)
 - Developer functionality: developer mode (skip any update change or file deletion processes, e.g. `startup.py`, process covered in documentation)
 - Local host / auto run functionality: `update.py` now support command line arguments `--upgrade` and `--install` for faster invoking of these processes
 - Local host / auto run functionality: `main.py` now supports command line argument `--devmode` for enabling developer mode faster than database check